sebadorn/ImitateAPI/README.md

 ## Requirements

 * openssl -- but only if SSL certificates for localhost have to be generated
-* python3 -- version 3.5 or higher, tested with 3.6.9
+* python3 -- version 3.5 or higher

 ## Install